MicrosoftDocs/kaizala-docs/Articles/Solutions/Display RSS Feeds in Kaizala groups.md

 5. Group specific feeds, Ex- Finance, Design and Tech
 6. Tips and Tricks, Ex- DIY, Sports and Photography

 This sample will help, an admin user to add RSS feeds to Kaizala groups.
 This card has 3 fields in chat card view- Card title(Ex- Business News), Image, Feed title ( Title of the News Feed).
-Tapping on the card will take you to news page within Kaizala.
+Tapping on the card will take you to web view within Kaizala.

+ >Note: Only whitelisted URL's open within kaizala.

 <img src="./Images/RSS%20Feed%20Images/1.png" alt="Chat card view Logo" width="400" />